TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 Simple Batch that does optimizations like disabling Tasks, Services and much more while Gaming.<br/>
 All changes will only be temporary you also have the option to revert everything.

-While this works on both Windows 10/11 it's mostly tweaked for 10 since that is the version i'm using.
+While this works on both Windows 10/11 it's mostly tweaked for 10 since that's the version i'm working on.

 There are currently 2 Versions available:<br/>
 Gaming Optimization.bat - Needs to be personalized by the User since it's meant to have way more features (Game Launcher for example).<br/>